gnnandan/MentorMentee/README.md

 step 2 : import axios from "axios";

-step 3 : use axios in your app using
+step 3 : use axios in your app like

 axios.get(url)
   .then(res => {